ugr-sail/sinergym/docs/source/pages/environments.rst

 Depending on the reward class that is specified to the environment, it may have different parameters depending on its type.
 In addition, if a user creates a new custom reward, it can have new parameters as well.

-In addition, depending on the building being used (IDF file) for the environment, the values of these reward parameters may need to be different, such as the comfort range or the energy and temperature variables of the simulation that will be used to calculate the reward.
+Moreover, depending on the building being used (IDF file) for the environment, the values of these reward parameters may need to be different, such as the comfort range or the energy and temperature variables of the simulation that will be used to calculate the reward.